What Is Fine Jewelry Guide to Quality Value and Types

 |---|---|

-| Material Purity | High purity (14k/18k) ensures better long-term metal stability. |
+| Material Purity | Jewellery grade (14k/18k) comes with higher long-term metal stability. |

-| Gemstone Grade | Certified stones (GIA/IGS) appreciate faster than uncertified ones. |
+| Gemstone Grade | The prices of certified stones (GIA/IGS) have risen faster than those of uncertified stones. |

-| Craftsmanship | Hand-finished details increase the “collector” value of a piece. |
+| Craftsmanship | Those hand-finished details add to the “collector” value of a piece. |

-| Market Hedge | Gold and platinum often act as a hedge against inflation in the US market. |
+| Market Hedge | Gold and platinum often serve as a hedge against inflation within the United States market. |

-Popular Types and Categories of Fine Jewelry
+There are Many Types and Categories of Fine Jewelry

 Essential Everyday Pieces